TheBrodaCoder/iobuilders_ruben_tigre/README.md

 ## Styles

 The styles are loosely optimised for non-computer screens, basically due to time constraints.
+Even with that, if you use panoramic view it will be decent.

 ## Conclusion